 There are specific reasons relating to how your teeth bite which may mandate a full metal crown (only on back teeth).
 If this is the case, our Doctors will discuss this thoroughly with you and show you examples of how it looks.

-We use only semi precious or precious metals to ensure the highest quality materials and long durability.
+We use only semi precious or precious metals to ensure quality materials and long durability.

 This is probably the most commonly used crown in dentistry.
 It is an amalgamation of tooth coloured porcelain with either semi precious or precious metal.